NIH-NEI/rpe-stratified-cycleGAN/README.md

 - The generated images are automatically saved in `./generate_images` .

+To quickly test the model without any installations, run the executable file  `RPE_AO_Enhancement_v2.exe` .
+Click  `Open` to upload the test images and then click on `Generate `.
+From the drop down menu, select `Label CycleGAN` to visualize the AI_ICG enhanced images.

 # Example Images

 - Conventional indocyanine green (ICG) image of the RPE cells